TeamSemiSuperCV/semi-super/README.md

 After a few seconds, open your web browser to http://localhost:8080.
 You should see our app.

 ## Findings

-Refer to the the project report and the final presentation slides in the [docs](/docs) folder for results discussion and findings.

 ### Stage 1 - Contrastive Accuracy